programminghistorian/ph-submissions/lessons/OCR_and_Machine_Translation.md

 The command `-e` specifies the translator you want to use.

-# Puting it all together with a loop
+# Putting it all together with a loop
 Thus far, we have gone over the individual commands to preprocess, OCR, and tranlsate our documents.
 This section will cover how to automate this process with a script and iterate commands over all the files in a folder.

 First, we need to open [Nano](https://en.wikipedia.org/wiki/GNU_nano) and begin writing our script.
 Nano is a freeware text editor available on Linux and MacOS.
 It is very easy to use, but has few of the editing feature you would see in [Emacs](https://en.wikipedia.org/wiki/Emacs) or [Vim](https://en.wikipedia.org/wiki/Vim_(text_editor)).
 You cannot use your cursor in Nano.
 Instead, you will have to navigate using the arrow keys and `enter`.
 Our script will be quite small, so the limited editing features of Nano will not be a problem.
 When writting longer programs, you should use more advanced text editors.
 Open Nano by typing `nano DESIRED_FILENAME` in the command line.